DinoVukelic/New-Graph-for-Data-Extraction/README.md

             Next category

             '---------------------------------------------
-            ' 4) Process visible columns H to BQ '---------------------------------------------
+            ' 4) Process visible columns H to BQ (8 to 69)
+            '---------------------------------------------
-            For i = 8 To 69  ' 8=H, 69=BQ
+            For i = 8 To 69
                 ' Skip hidden columns
                 If Not ws.Columns(i).Hidden Then

-                    ' Get machine name from row 1
+                    ' Safely read the machine name from row 1 If Not IsError(ws.Cells(1, i).Value) Then
+                        cellValue = ws.Cells(1, i).Value
+                    Else
+                        cellValue = vbNullString
+                    End If

                     machineName = ""
-                    On Error Resume Next
-                    If Not IsEmpty(ws.Cells(1, i)) Then
-                        cellValue = ws.Cells(1, i).Value
-                        If Not IsError(cellValue) Then
+                    If Not IsEmpty(cellValue) Then
                         machineName = Trim(CStr(cellValue))
                     End If
-                    End If
-                    On Error GoTo 0

                     ' Only process if row 1 has text If Len(machineName) > 0 Then
-                        ' Extract prefix: VIRTXEN, VDIST, or VIRTPPC cleanMachineName = ExtractMachineName(machineName)
+                        ' Extract prefix: VIRTXEN, VDIST, VIRTPPC, 372WTB cleanMachineName = ExtractMachineName(machineName)

                         Debug.Print "  Column " & i & _